codeforsanjose/codeforsanjose-backend/README.md

 If you would like to pull down the latest set of events for an initial seeding of the database then there is a rake task to accomplish just that: `rake meetup_poll_job:perform_now`.
 However, because of uniqueness validation it'll only be useful for that initial seeding.

-The polling job will run ever sixy minutes - as configured by the whenever schedule.
-Job schedule timing is configured in the `config/schedule.rb` file.
-However, the whenever gem requires writing to the systems crontab.
-Setting your crontab for local development is not needed but this is to be done if the application is deployed.
+The polling job will run ever sixy minutes.
+The job schedule timing is configured in the `config/schedule.rb` file.
+However, the whenever gem requires writing to the systems crontab in order for the schedule to take effect.
+Setting your crontab for local development is not needed but this needs to be done if the application is deployed.